 Forming a Limited Company (Ltd) in the UK is one of the most popular ways to structure a business due to the legal protections, professional reputation, and tax efficiency it offers.
-Whether you’re a startup, freelancer, or overseas entrepreneur, this guide will walk you through everything you need to know to register Ltd in UK.
+Whether you’re a startup, freelancer, or overseas entrepreneur, this guide will walk you through everything you need to know to register an LTD in the UK.

 What Is a Limited Company (Ltd)?